 3. Do Your Research

 Once you’ve pinned down your budget and living preferences, it’s time to start doing your research to find the right area.
-Your budget will largely determine which neighborhoods make the most sense, however you will find several different options at each price point.
+Your budget will largely determine which neighborhoods make the most sense, however, you will find several different options at each price point.
 Search for listings online to see which areas offer the most value for your money.
 Every borough and neighborhood in New York offers something unique and exciting, but they each have shortcomings as well.
 The more research you do before beginning your search, the more time and energy you’ll save finding the perfect unit.

-4. Pick a Borough and Neighborhood
+4. Pick a Borough

 Once you’ve done some research, it’s time to decide on which borough has what you’re after.
 All five boroughs offer something unique.
 Here is a brief look at the pros and cons of each.